Frequently Asked Questions

 Nantucket PowerChoice is directly supporting the development of new residential solar electricity projects on Nantucket.
 Program prices include a small 0.1 ¢/kWh fee that supports Nantucket’s Solar Rebate Program.
 The money collected is used to provide a rebate to homeowners for installing residential solar systems on Nantucket.
 To learn more about the program or ask questions about the adder, please contact: Lauren Sinatra, Energy Coordinator / LSinatra@nantucket-ma.gov / 508-325-5379 or visit www.nantucket-ma.gov/solarrebate.

 Participants can also support renewable electricity throughout New England by opting up to the PowerChoice Green option.
-Through PowerChoice Green, participants will receive 100% renewable electricity, and as part of that, will receive an extra 22% from renewable energy projects in New England.
-By prioritizing the purchase of renewable energy generated by projects in New England, PowerChoice Green participants create a stronger demand for renewable energy projects in New England, which encourages developers to build more projects.
+Through PowerChoice Green, participants will receive 100% renewable electricity, and as part of that, will receive an extra 82% from new renewable energy projects in the New England region.
+By prioritizing the purchase of renewable energy generated by new projects in New England, PowerChoice Green participants create a stronger demand for renewable energy projects in New England, which encourages developers to build more projects.

 Yes, you can.
 Upgrading to the PowerChoice Green option gives you 100% renewable electricity.
-As part of receiving 100% renewable electricity, PowerChoice Green participants receive an extra 22% from renewable energy projects in New England, over and above the minimum amount required by state law (Massachusetts state law requires that all electricity sold include a minimum amount from New England).
-By prioritizing the purchase of renewable energy generated by projects in New England, PowerChoice Green participants create a stronger demand for those projects, which encourages developers to build more.
+As part of receiving 100% renewable electricity, PowerChoice Green participants receive an extra 82% from new renewable energy projects in the New England region, over and above the minimum amount required by state law (Massachusetts state law requires that all electricity sold include a minimum amount from New England).
+By prioritizing the purchase of renewable energy generated by new projects in New England, PowerChoice Green participants create a stronger demand for those projects, which encourages developers to build more.

 You may upgrade to PowerChoice Green online or by calling customer support with the Town’s consultants at 1-844-241-8598.